shivashant25/Sentinel-with-XDR/labguide/part-01/lab07.md

 1. you also need to setup a analytics rule to get alerts as a incidents in the Sentinel

    ![Picture 1](../media/Sentinel_course_analyticsrule_4.png)

-## this way you can ingest the Microsoft Defender logs to Sentinel and use Sentinel as a SIEM & SOAR Solution.